 The many deaths

-The thief who died next to Jesus was told these words.
+Jesus told the thief who died next to him these words.

 As opposed to some teachings that when Jesus died, he went to hell and was tortured for our sakes, I submit to you that Jesus went with this thief into paradise.
-Paradise is not heaven, but rather somewhere the spirit resides when they have chosen the life offered by Jesus after the death of the body.
+Paradise is not heaven, but rather somewhere the spirit resides when they have chosen the life offered by Jesus after the body’s death.

 20. And there was a certain beggar named Lazarus, which was laid at his gate, full of sores,